modera/SeleniumTools/README.md

  that if you need to do some tweaking, you can always do it), to achieve this we are defining a custom driver-factory which tells Chrome (this test scenario assumes that you have Chrome installed locally) to emulate a microphone.
 Most of the time you won't need to do this advanced configuration, but still it is always nice to have that option when you need it.
-2. Here we are opening a "admin" browser, this is done simply to address a moment that appear.in doesn't show messages that were sent before the browser was open, so by opening an "admin" browser we are making sure that when "customer" actually sends a message, we will receive it.
+2. Here we are opening a "admin" browser, this is done simply to address a fact that appear.in doesn't show messages that were sent before the browser was open, so by opening an "admin" browser we are making sure that when "customer" actually sends a message, we will receive it.
 3. In this step we finding a button to open a chat area and send a message through it.